DaleMarkie/ModixGamePanel/README.md

 🧩 Modix: Game Panel Technology

-Modix is an open-source, browser-based control panel built for Project Zomboid (and extendable to other Steam-modded games).
-It combines modern web technologies with a lightweight backend for smooth, real-time server management.
+Modix is a completely free, open-source, browser-based control panel built for Project Zomboid (with the ability to extend to other Steam-modded games).
+You host it yourself and run it locally, giving you full control over your server.

+It combines modern web technologies with a lightweight backend, delivering smooth, real-time server management without relying on third-party hosting or paid services.

+✅ Free for personal and educational use
+✅ Self-hosted — you stay in control of your server
+⚡ Real-time logs, mod management, server controls, and more

 🐞 Bugs & Support